Siwwyy/MASTERS/README.md

 ## About

-Super-Resolution UNET Based NN architecture
+Super-Resolution UNET Based NN architecture and more!

 ## Environment setup